EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Dataset Construction

-\mypara{Instruction-Fine-tuning data annotation.} To align the MLLM with human preference prior on fine-grained image assessing, we can train the model on a minimal amount of fine-grained human preference data through SFT training.
-As a consequence, we devise two sets of questions, each is concentrated on a specific fine-grained aspect of image faithfulness and image-text alignment, and ask human annotators to answer these questions to acquire the fine-grained human preference data.
-To aid the human annotators to understand the meaning of each question and its available answer options, thereby ensuring high annotation quality, we employ a thorough and comprehensive procedure of annotation preparation.
-First, we write a detailed annotation guideline and conduct a training for the annotators to explain the annotation guideline and answer their questions about the annotation~(see supplementary materials for the annotation guideline).
+\mypara{Instruction-finetuning data annotation.} To align the MLLM with human preference prior on detailed synthesized image assessing, we can train the model on a minimal amount of fine-grained human feedback data through SFT training.
+As a consequence, we devise two sets of questions, each is concentrated on a specific fine-grained skill of image faithfulness and image-text alignment.
+Human annotators are required to answer these questions to acquire the fine-grained human preference data.
+To aid them to understand the meaning and principle of each question, thereby ensuring high annotation quality, we employ a thorough and comprehensive procedure of annotation preparation.
+First, we write a detailed annotation guideline and conduct a training for the annotators to explain the annotation guideline and answer their questions about the annotation.
 Then, we conduct a multi-turn trial annotation on another 50 synthesized images.
 After each trial, we calculate the Cohen's kappa coefficient and interpret annotation guidelines for our annotators.
 In total, we conduct nine turns of trial annotation, and in the last turn of the trial, the Cohen's kappa coefficient of our annotators reaches $0.681$, indicating high inter-annotator reliability and high annotation quality.
-More results about the trial annotation will be included in the supplementary materials.

 After completing the aforementioned preparations, we delegate the images filtered during image annotation to 10 annotators and ask them to complete the annotation just as how they did in the trial annotation.
-Furthermore, during the whole annotation procedure, four text-to-image generation experts conduct random sampling quality inspection on the present annotated results, causing a second and a third re-annotation on 423 and 112 inspection-failed samples.
+Furthermore, during the whole annotation procedure, four experts in text-to-image generation conduct random sampling quality inspection on the present annotated results, causing a second and a third re-annotation on 423 and 112 inspection-failed samples.
 Overall, owing to the valuable work of our human annotators and our fastidious annotation procedure, we get quality-sufficient instruction-tuning data required for the SFT training of the MLLM.
-More details of the annotation procedure will be introduced in the supplementary files.
+More details of the annotation procedure will be introduced in supplementary files.